isomerpages/isomerpages-govtech/media/technews/_posts/2017-05-14-highway-to-singapore-smart-future.md

 However, what sets Singapore apart is its willingness to engage private partners and the global ecosystem of experts as well as its openness to continuously evolve and reinvent itself, as it creates a highway to a shared — and smart — future for its citizens.

----

-This commentary was contributed by Mr Pierre Samson, Vice President APAC, Alcatel-Lucent Enterprise.
-The views expressed are solely the contributor's own, and do not reflect any official position of GovTech.